MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 ## Task 4: Deploy a template with the CLI

+In this task, you will deploy an Azure Resource Manager (ARM) template using the Command-Line Interface (CLI).
+The Azure CLI provides a powerful, scriptable interface to interact with Azure resources.

 1. Continue in the **Cloud Shell** select **Bash**. **Confirm** your choice.

     ![image](../media/az104-mod3-image24.png)